 Having a bench warrant does not necessarily mean that you are a criminal.
-It means the judge wants to talk to you.
-Judges are busy; they aren’t going to take the time to give you a call.
+It means a judge wants to talk to you.
+Judges are busy and they aren’t going to take the time to give you a call.

 The request will be sent to your known address, and if you do not respond by calling the court or showing up for an appointment, the judge will issue a bench warrant.
 If the court system does not have your correct address, there will be no attempt to get the correct one.
 They will simply mail paperwork to the address they have on file.
 Then the next time you get pulled over, your name will be run through the system by the police officer.

 If you have a warrant, you will be taken into custody and held until you pay the bond (the amount of money the court has determined that you owe) or until an appointed time when the judge can see you.